-- 1. Locate services for all Washoe County non-public assistance cases, excluding current and former Medicaid only cases. - 2.
-Establishment services for all Washoe County non-public assistance cases, excluding current and former Medicaid only cases. - 3.
-Enforcement services for all Washoe County non-public assistance cases. - 4.
-Enforcement services for all Washoe County current and former Medicaid only cases, subject to separate and independent right by either party to invoke the termination clause set forth on Page 1 of 29, Paragraph 4 as it pertains to this responsibility only.
+- A. Locate services for all Washoe County non-public assistance cases, excluding current and former Medicaid only cases. - B. Establishment services for all Washoe County non-public assistance cases, excluding current and former Medicaid only cases. - C. Enforcement services for all Washoe County non-public assistance cases. - D. Enforcement services for all Washoe County current and former Medicaid only cases.